Enterprise-Neurosystem/cluster-bootstrap/README.md

 ## Project Structure Overview

-This project structure is based on the oppinionated configuration found [here](https://github.com/gnunn-gitops/standards/blob/master/folders.md).
+This project structure is based on the opinionated configuration found [here](https://github.com/gnunn-gitops/standards/blob/master/folders.md).
 For a more detailed breakdown of the intention of this folder structure, feel free to read more there.

 ### Bootstrap